-The United States' demand for D.C.'s full, unredacted voter file exceeds its statutory authority under the CRA.
+The United States' demand for Hawai'i's full and unredacted electronic voter file exceeds its statutory authority under the CRA.
 Against the backdrop of the turmoil of the Jim Crow era, Congress enacted the CRA, including the public records provisions in Title III, to facilitate investigations of civil rights violations preventing eligible citizens from voting due to discrimination.
 H.R.
-Rep. No. 86-956 at 7 (1959) (indicating the purpose of Title III "is to provide a more effective protection of the right of all qualified citizens to vote without discrimination on account of race").
+Rep. No. 86-956, at 7

+(1959) (indicating Title III's purpose "is to provide a more effective protection of the right of all qualified citizens to vote without discrimination on account of race").
 But the Attorney General's access to these records is not unbounded.
 If the Attorney General makes a demand for records, she must provide "a statement of the basis and the purpose therefor."
 52 U.S.C. § 20703.